CoE-197S-2s2021/ME8_Containerization_and_Docker/README.md

 ### Activities

-Go through each of the following exercises
+Go through each of the following exercises, these are very simple step-by-step guides on how to do each of the following.
+To prove that you did the exercises, attach a document containing screenshots from each activity showing your progress.
+The document doesn't have to be overly complicated, you can add comments/observations if you want to, just make sure that we can see that you did the activities. :)

 1. Running and managing Docker containers and images